 Writing and Spelling - SMART Spelling

-At St. Patrick’s writing genres are generated through the links with Inquiry units.
-Students create a range of imaginative, informative and persuasive types of texts including narratives, procedures, performances, reports, reviews, explanations and discussions.
+At St Patrick’s students create a range of imaginative, informative and persuasive types of texts including narratives, procedures, performances, reports, reviews, explanations, poetry and discussions.
 Students practise, consolidate and extend what they have learned.
-They develop an increasingly sophisticated understanding of grammar and language, and are increasingly able to articulate this knowledge.
-Gradually, more complex punctuation, clause and sentence structures, and textual purposes and patterns are introduced.
+They develop an increasingly sophisticated understanding of grammar and language, and they are increasingly able to articulate this knowledge.
+Gradually, more complex punctuation, clause and sentence structures and textual purposes and patterns are introduced.
+Student work is marked against a rubric that links directly to the Victorian Curriculum and is referred to regularly to ensure students know what to include in their piece of writing.
+We use the Seven Steps program to guide our teaching, which is fabulous for generating ideas and teaching students how to engage their reader.

-In 2017, St. Patrick’s introduced SMART Spelling.
+In 2017, St. Patrick’s introduced SMART Spelling in Years 3 to 6.
 SMART Spelling is designed to support teachers in the explicit and systematic teaching of spelling.
 The program is based on whole words with an emphasis on meaning and vocabulary development.
 Students must be able to read their spelling words, understand what they mean and how to use them.
 SMART Spelling is an acronym for the sequence teachers follow to teach words to students.
 It stands for:

 The spelling program runs through a weekly routine.
 Part of this routine is to have a weekly list of words which has a common sound.
 The students choose 6-8 words they want to focus on and highlight them.
 This list is then sent home and becomes the spelling homework for the week.